Luther (1964 film): Production

 Osborne's play was first performed in 1961.
 The play had a cast of 34 and was headlined by Norris, who that year had already been seen in Nude with Violin, The Sponge Room and The Physicists.
-Colin McEwan, who played a monk, was a radio personality.
+Colin McEwan, who played a monk, was a radio personality, moving into acting.
 It was designed by Paul Cleveland.
-It was the TV acting debut of singer Michael Cole.
+It was the TV dramatic acting debut of singer Michael Cole.

 Reception

 The Age said it was "baffling".
 This review prompted a letter of response from Chris Muir.